Our salivary glands produce a key lubricant, to help with swallowing and digestion, to protect our teeth and gums from

-You are welcome to see how salivary glands work and watch a video.
-A complete understanding of your wishes and condition are our starting point, treatment when needed is discussed with you, always fully explained.
+You are welcome to see how salivary glands work and interact.
+A complete understanding of your condition and wishes are our starting point, treatment is discussed with you, always fully explained.

 As with diagnosis, should you require surgery, this will be carried out by a leading maxillofacial consultant.
 Either in our day surgery facility, or at high quality London private hospitals, where we have arrangements in place.